AIPowerGrid/comfy-bridge/README.md

 ## 💰 Why Run This Worker?

 ### Turn Idle Time Into Income 💵
 Your GPU sits idle most of the time.
 Why not put it to work?
-Every AI generation you process earns you AIPG tokens - even while you sleep!
+You earn AIPG tokens just by having the worker running - even while you sleep!

 ### Simple Setup, Zero Hassle ⚡
 - **One-click start** - no complex configuration needed